 Email chains are a tangible improvement to debate.
 RLarsen at desidancenetwork dot org.
 You can read my entire paradigm for bolded passages, as you would a card.
 Pronouns are he/him/”Judge”.
-Flow paper is always appreciated and often needed; Affirmative should have speech doc ready to be emailed by round start time.
+The affirmative should have speech doc ready to be emailed by round start time.
 Please keep a local copy of speech recordings.
 In the event of a 30-second tech blip, recordings will be reviewed; no speeches will be redone, barring tournament policy.
 Debaters have the right to reserve CX start until receipt of marked speech doc.

 (Pre-round Prep/Deadline Preffing):

 Debate is a group of people engaging in performances.
 The nature of those debate performances (including my role as a judge) is settled by the competitors in the round with arguments.
 My default as a policy judge is to believe that those performances regard policymaking and that plans (/counterplans/alts/advocacies) create worlds with real impacts I should calculate via fiat as the plan is executed.
 As an LD judge, I think the round is about pursuing philosophical reasons to affirm or negate the resolution, and impacting through the lens of the criterial structure.
 Any successful movement away from the default paradigm typically entails explaining why I, the judge, should interpret your speech time differently.
 Most people succeed in shifting my defaults, and would consider me a “tabula rasa” judge.
 Nearly all of my LD rounds look like solo Policy these days.
 I’m expressive while judging, and you should take advantage of that, and look for cues.
 It is my belief that students are owed an explanation of the decision and that the judge is accountable to their evaluation of the round.